Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mitcham has 113 active public transport stops offering a mix of train and bus services.
-These are covered by 51 routes, serving 3,075 weekly passenger trips in total.
-Residents have good accessibility to transport, with an average distance of 220 meters to the nearest stop.
-Most residents commute outward from this predominantly residential area.
-Car is the primary mode of transport at 85%, with cycling at 3%.
-The average vehicle ownership per dwelling is 1.5.
+These are covered by 51 routes collectively providing 3,075 weekly passenger trips.
+Residents have good accessibility to these stops, with an average distance of 220 meters to the nearest one.
+Mitcham is predominantly residential, with most residents commuting outward.
+Cars remain the primary mode of transport at 85%, while cycling accounts for 3%.
+The area has an average vehicle ownership of 1.5 per dwelling.

 According to the 2021 Census, 17.3% of residents work from home, which may be influenced by COVID-19 conditions.
-On average, there are 439 trips per day across all routes, equating to approximately 27 weekly trips per stop.
-The map provided shows the 100 nearest stops to the location's centrepoint.
+Service frequency averages 439 trips per day across all routes, equating to approximately 27 weekly trips per individual stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport